 Vice President, Programs Courtney Kanagi was born and raised in Southern California.
 She holds a degree in Sociology from California State University, Northridge and has significant experience addressing homelessness in the community.
 Prior to joining St. Joseph Center she spent eight years at PATH, where she held a number of leadership roles.
 Most recently, as the Director of Street Outreach, she helped develop and oversee outreach teams that served those living on the streets.
 Courtney brings strengths and experience in housing and community engagement; she is now working on St. Joseph Center’s behalf with Venice Forward, a consortium of stakeholders dedicated to developing local solutions to homelessness.

 Vice President, Development & Communications Paul Rubenstein has worked in nonprofit fundraising for more than 15 years.
-He manages St. Joseph Center’s private fundraising efforts and oversees in-kind donations and volunteer services.
+He manages St. Joseph Center’s private fundraising efforts and pursuit of public funding sources, oversees in-kind donations and volunteer services, and directs communications efforts.
 Before joining St. Joseph Center’s development staff in 2004 he worked with City Garage Theatre in Santa Monica, an acclaimed alternative ensemble that the LA Weekly called the “Best Theatre Company in Los Angeles.”
 At City Garage he obtained the company’s first public arts funding from Los Angeles County and implemented fundamental development strategies, including audience surveys and an annual campaign, for an organization that had little existing fundraising infrastructure.